🩹 Post-operative care

 • Keep the dressing clean and dry for the first 48 hours

-• After 48 hours: you may remove the dressing and leave the incision open to air (unless told otherwise)
+• Leave the incision open to air after washing (unless told otherwise)

 Watch Closely for Infection